Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: S/T of BFCA -- Quantum criticality and thermopower

-The temperature dependence of $|S|/T$ \emph{vs.} $\ln T$ for the whole phase diagram is presented in Fig. \ref{fig:BFCA_SdT}.
-We separated the data into three groups which show characteristic $T$-dependence: (Fig. \ref{fig:BFCA_SdT}a) for $x=$ 0-0.025 $S/T$ undergoes an abrupt change at $T_{S}$ followed by the Fermi surface reconstruction \cite{BFCALifshitz}.
-The reconstructed hole Dirac-like band in the SDW state was predicted \cite{RanDirac} and observed \cite{RichardDirac} and it induces a positive contribution to the otherwise small and compensated thermopower of $\rm BaFe_2As_2$ \cite{Arsenijevic}.
-This contribution to $S$ is $T$-dependent \cite{Morinari} and it is suppressed with doping \cite{Hodovanets}.
-Its decrease is responsible for the increase of $|S|/T$ with lowering temperature in the low-doping regime.
-As we approach the Lifshitz transition at $x\approx$ 0.025 the quantum critical behavior $S/T \propto \ln(1/T)$ can be observed in a limited T-range [30-100K].
-(Fig. \ref{fig:BFCA_SdT}b) The Lifshitz transition LT1 is crossed and the $S/T$ diverges linearly on the $\log T$-scale with lowering $T$.
-With doping, the slope of $S/T$ increases up to $x=$ 0.05 and then decreases.
-Taking into account the expressions for $S$ in the quantum critical regime $S/T \propto \ln(\omega_S/\delta)$ and mass of spin fluctuation $\delta = \Gamma(p - p_c) + T$, we can explain the $\log$-increase of $S$ with lowering $T$ and decreasing SF mass $\delta$.
-When $T < \Gamma(p - p_c)$, $S$ starts to saturate depending on the value of parameter $p$, in this case doping~$x$.
+In the second group at $x = 0.034-0.114$, the system is superconducting which is concomitant with an increase of thermopower in a large $T$ range [Fig. \ref{fig:BFCA_SdT}(b)].
+The Lifshitz transition LT1 is crossed and the $S/T$ increases linearly on the $\log T$ scale with lowering $T$.
+With an increase of $x$, the slope of $S/T$ logarithmic $T$ dependence $n$ increases up to $x =$ 0.05 and then decreases, as shown in Fig. \ref{fig:nexp}.
+This can be ascribed to the decrease of Fermi energy close to the QCP, according to expression (\ref{eq:SdT}).
+Recent measurements of the London penetration depth on the isovalently substituted FeSC imply a decreasing effective Fermi temperature when the QCP is approached in FeSC \cite{HashimotoQCP}.
+Furthermore, taking into account expressions (\ref{eq:SdT}) for $S$ in the quantum critical regime and the mass of spin fluctuation $\delta = \Gamma(p - p_c) + T$, we can explain the logarithmic increase of $S$ with lowering $T$ and decreasing SF mass $\delta$.
+When $T < \Gamma(p - p_c)$, $S$ starts to saturate depending on the value of parameter $p$, in this case Co substitution~$x$.
 Above the second Lifshitz transition (LT2) at $x\approx$ 0.11 the cylindrical hole band changes to ellipsoid \cite{BFCAFStopo}, which reduces the nesting and $S/T$.
-(Fig. \ref{fig:BFCA_SdT}c) As the superconductivity is suppressed above $x=$ 0.14, the slope of $S(T)/T$ continues to decrease.
-This can be explained with continuous increase of $\delta$ that results in smaller $S$.
+In the third group, as the superconductivity is suppressed above $x =$ 0.14, the slope of $S(T)/T$ continues to decrease.
+This can be explained by the continuous increase of $\delta$ that results in a smaller $S$ [Fig. \ref{fig:BFCA_SdT}(c)].
 The system undergoes a third Lifshitz transition (LT3) around $x\approx$ 0.2, above which the hole band is suppressed below the Fermi level.
-Above that doping, low-$T$ $S/T$ saturates as the system makes a cross-over from a quantum critical NFL to the Fermi-liquid-like ($S/T \propto$ \emph{const.}) state.
+Above $x\approx$ 0.2, low-$T$ $S/T$ saturates as the system makes a cross-over from a quantum critical NFL to the Fermi-liquid-like ($S/T \propto$ const) state.